Kerala's leucoderma model wants to break stigma, inspire others | Entertainment

 But, the support of her father, Kuttikrishnan, who used to call her the most beautiful woman in the world, was always an inspiration, she said adding the journalist fraternity also has never shown any bias in the name of skin discoloration.
 "This society isolates and excludes those who deviate from its conventional system.
 If you ask me what is the real beauty, I will say it is the calmness of mind," the journalist-model said.

 Manju also said the new photoshoot has made her more responsible and instilled fresh confidence in her.
-"When many people call and text me saying that the photos and video have inspired them a lot, it make me more responsible.
-I also feel, it is my duty to share the positive spirit in me with those who are lacking it and make them confident to face this society," she added.PTI LGKSS PTI PTI
+"When many people call and text me saying that the photos and video have inspired them a lot, it makes me more responsible.
+I also feel, it is my duty to share the positive spirit in me with those who are lacking it and make them confident to face this society," she added.PTI LGK SS PTI PTI PTI PTI

 - READ MORE ON: